-The Company's executive offices are leased pursuant to a five-year lease (the "Lease") that commenced on December 15, 2006, with renewals in January, 2012, and August 2016 consisting of approximately 11,000 square feet of office space located at 98 Spit Brook Road, Suite 100 in Nashua, New Hampshire (the "Premises").
+The Company's executive offices are leased pursuant to a five-year lease (the "Lease") that commenced on December 15, 2006, with renewals in January 2012 and August 2016, referred to as the August 2016 Lease Renewal, consisting of approximately 11,000 square feet of office space located at 98 Spit Brook Road, Suite 100 in Nashua, New Hampshire (the "Premises").
 The August 2016 Lease renewal provides for an annual base rent of \$184,518 for the period from March 2017 to February 2020.
 Additionally, the Company is required to pay its proportionate share of the building and real estate tax expenses and obtain insurance for the Premises.

-The Company leases a facility consisting of approximately 24,350 square feet of office, manufacturing and warehousing space located at 101 Nicholson Lane, San Jose, CA. The operating lease commenced September 2012 with a current annual payment of \$295,140 through September 2017, with all amounts payable in equal monthly installments.
+The Company leases a facility consisting of approximately 24,350 square feet of office, manufacturing and warehousing space located at 101 Nicholson Lane, San Jose, CA. The operating lease commenced September 2012 and provided for an annual payment of \$295,140 through September 2017 in equal monthly installments.
 In September 2016, the Company extended this lease for the period from October 2017 to March 2020 with annual payments of \$540,588 from October 2017 to September 2018, \$558,120 from October 2018 to September 2019 and \$286,368 for the period from October 2019 to March 2020, with all amounts payable in equal monthly installments.
 Additionally, the Company is required to pay its proportionate share of the building and real estate tax expenses and obtain insurance for the facility.